PDF at small $x$ in the non-perturbative region: Saturation of the parton density

 \section{Saturation of the parton density}

 Let us discuss in more detail the behavior of the system as $n$ approaches the maximum allowed value, beyond which the condition of non-negativity of $N_n$ is violated.
-In this case, we assume that the mentioned value of $n$ is less than $\bar n$, upon reaching which splitting of partons becomes effectively impossible.
+Accordingly, we assume that the mentioned value of $n$ is less than $\bar n$, upon reaching which splitting of partons becomes effectively impossible.

-To begin with we note that, in accordance with the idea of the weakness of the interaction of partons in fast-moving hadrons, the parameter $v$ should be considered very small.
+To begin with we note that, in accordance with the idea of the weakness of the interaction of partons in fast-moving had\-rons, the parameter $v$ should be considered very small.
 In this section, we significantly use of this condition.
 Next, we note that the maximum value of $\widetilde{N}_{n}$ allowed by the condition (\ref{ff16}) must be large, of the order of $1/v$.
 For this reason, the condition of smallness of $v$ cannot be used to solve equation (\ref{ff7}) for large $n$.
 However, all contributions to $\N(v,\widetilde{N}_{n})$ are of the same order in $\widetilde{N}_{n}$.
 Therefore, given the smallness of $v$, all nonlinear in $v$ contributions to $\N(v,\widetilde{N}_{n})$ may be neglected.
-Unfortunately, this does not lead to a sufficient simplification of equation (\ref{ff7}), and its solution still remains unknown.
+Unfortunately, this does not lead to a sufficient simplification of equation (7).
+It still remains nonlinear and its solution remains unknown.
 Nevertheless, the analysis of the resulting equation (\ref{ff17}) without the contribution of $\Delta\N$ can be carried out without knowing the exact solution for $\widetilde{N}_{n}$.

 So, we consider equation

 It is immediately clear from it that $N_n$, unlike $\widetilde{N}_n$, is not a monotone function of $n$, since as a function $\widetilde{N}_n$ it is described by a parabola.
 Accordingly, $N_n$ first grows proportionally to $\widetilde{N}_n$, and then after passing the value